-Showering day after day with these pathogenic microbes pouring all over our skin, into our eyes, nose and mouth is going to be a problem to our health, the only question is when.
+Showering day after day with these pathogenic microbes pouring all over our skin, into our eyes, nose, and mouth is going to be a problem to our health, the only question is when.

 All of us have days when our immune system is depressed for whatever reason.
-It could be lack of sleep, an illness which has taken hold temporarily, or stressful family or work situations.
+It could be a lack of sleep, an illness which has taken hold temporarily, or stressful family or work situations.

 Symptoms of infection with atypical mycobacteria include coughing, breathing problems, and increased mucous production.
 Fever and overall weakness can present as well.
 Unexplained weight loss can also occur in extreme situations.